Skip to content

 Next Stop: The Moon

-To promote safety and efficiency during construction, the Bechtel team separated the assembly of Mobile Launcher 2 into two focus areas: assembling the base at the ML2 Parksite by the Vehicle Assembly Building and applying a modular approach for constructing the tower at the Mod Yard near NASA headquarters at Kennedy Space Center.
+To improve safety and efficiency during construction, the team separated ML2’s assembly between two sites to allow teams to work simultaneously and as close to ground level as possible.
+While one team assembled the base and tower chair at the ML2 Parksite next to NASA’s Vehicle Assembly Building, another team built ML2’s tower modules at the Mod Yard near NASA headquarters at Kennedy Space Center.

 Leveraging Our Expertise & Trusted Network to Deliver

-Bechtel’s team of skilled procurement professionals are working closely with suppliers from across the country and around the world to secure the steel, supplies and equipment needed to build the launcher.
-More than $500 million in procurements have been awarded to 275 subcontractors and suppliers who have joined Bechtel in supporting NASA and the Artemis mission.
+Bechtel’s skilled procurement team has worked closely with suppliers across the U.S. and around the world to secure the steel, supplies, and equipment needed to build the launcher.
+More than $660 million in procurements have been awarded to over 300 subcontractors and suppliers who have joined Bechtel in supporting NASA and the Artemis program.
+Materials used to assemble the mobile launcher have been sourced from nearly 40 states, including steel trusses that have traveled from Iowa, Kansas, Utah, Louisiana, and South Carolina.
+International support has come from suppliers in Brazil and Spain, which provided the cast steel used to build ML2’s tower modules and tower chair.

 Colleagues at work at ML2

 ML2’s transition into the construction phase of the project highlights Bechtel’s expertise in executing complex construction projects through partnerships with local talent.
-During peak construction at ML2, more than 650 union craft professionals will work across several of Bechtel’s construction sites at Kennedy.
-Pipefitters, electricians, ironworkers, plumbers, scaffolders and heavy equipment operators are the experienced craft professionals who will have a hand in sending astronauts to the Moon and Mars starting with Artemis IV.
+At peak construction, nearly 650 skilled craft professionals are needed across our construction sites at Kennedy to assemble the launcher.
+Pipefitters, electricians, ironworkers, plumbers, scaffolders, and heavy equipment operators are some of the experienced craft professionals who are having a hand in sending astronauts to the Moon and Mars during the Artemis program.

-Of the 262 total suppliers contracted to support ML2, more than 170 are small businesses.
+Of the 307 total suppliers contracted to support ML2, 214 are small businesses.

 Diverse Owners